We Are St. James-Santee Parish Church - a small congregation in the Episcopal (Anglican) tradition.

 Our members and friends come from many walks, ages and stages of life.
 We are young and old, students, historians, contractors, business owners,

 teachers, artists, retirees, fishermen, writers, naturalists, and good plain folks.
+To visit the church web site, please click HERE.

 We are one Church with two church buildings: The Chapel of Ease (1890)- in McClellanville and The Brick Church at Wambaw (1768) near Hampton Plantation.